 A PCB design software package that lets you design unique PCBs for any application.

 Unless you live completely off the grid, you’re surrounded by a large number of PCBs at any time.
 All of these Printed Circuit Boards are tailored for specific applications, and no single PCB is interchangeable between devices.
 The implicit customizability required in PCB design means that designers and engineers need design software that can be used to build PCBs for any application.

-A single sided PCB will have enough constraints and dimensions to it that require fine adjustments and precise calculations.
-But what about a multilayer or even multi-board system?
+A single-sided PCB will have enough constraints and dimensions that require fine adjustments and precise calculations.
+But what about a multi-layer or even multi-board system?
 The types of printed circuit boards are ever-adapting to the technological capacities and needs that engineers are considering, but is your design software changing too?

 Not all Printed Circuit Boards are created equal, and most applications have their own set functional requirements.
 Likewise, not all PCB design software packages are immediately tailored to design for any and all applications.
-Simpler PCBs like a single sided PCB layer, low speed devices need a relatively fewer number of design rules and components than other devices.
-Whatever the application, your PCB design software should allow you to customize your design specifications.
+Simpler PCBs like a single-sided PCB layer, low-speed devices need a relatively fewer number of design rules and components than other devices.
+Whatever the application, your PCB design software should act as your best library editor and allow you to customize your design specifications.

 All of this is accomplished with design rules.
 Many PCB design software packages contain industry-standard design rules, which saves designers a significant amount of time.
 Your design software should allow you to choose which design rules are appropriate for your application and allow you to specify your own design rules.
 Once it comes time to validate your design, your software should check your layout against these rules and make error correction easy.

 Building towards specific applications takes design software that lets you define the parameters of your design environment.
 This includes defining customized design rules, building customized components, specifying your layer stackup, and your power/ground arrangement.
 All of these aspects form the foundation of designing for specific applications.